Skip to main content

 Readings that approach the text through a particular theoretical framework: feminist, postcolonial, Marxist, psychoanalytic, materialist, formalist.
 The lens is a way of asking the same kinds of question of any text.

-What is historical readings?
+What are historical readings?

 Show answer